How to Always Be Closing Sales

 Share tips, insights, and information you find online.
 Customers who receive informative updates and insights from a business may return when the time is right.
 In your social media activity, generously share helpful "how-to" articles and videos you come across.
 When you share content that solves a customer's pressing problems — without a pushy sales message — you can build tremendous goodwill for future interactions.

 Closing sales and boosting customer retention are among every small business's highest priorities.
 By following the tips and suggestions offered here, you stand a far greater chance of making the sales that help keep your business thriving.
-Find out more about effective online marketing techniques and also about resources to help maintain the success of your business as the economy seeks to move past the coronavirus pandemic.
+Find out more about effective online marketing techniques to help maintain the success of your business as the economy seeks to move past the coronavirus pandemic.